Frequently Asked Questions about Summer Brook

 17. At what age do we pick up our puppy?

 Our pick up days are between 7 1/2 to 8 weeks of age.
 See our page on Puppy Pick Up for more details.
-If you need us to keep your puppy for longer than 8 weeks, there is a $40/day boarding charge.
+If you need us to keep your puppy for longer than 8 weeks, there is a $50/day boarding charge.
 After 8 weeks, we take away all indoor potty areas and work with puppies on doing all of their business outside.
 We may or may not be in a position to keep a puppy for extra time.
 We will not keep a puppy past 8 weeks 4 days without training.
 Puppies at these ages need a lot of individual time and training that we do not provide to boarded puppies.
 If a family thinks that they need their puppy to stay with us for extra time, it needs to be discussed before a reservation is made.
 There might be times that we will be leaving to go out of town ourselves right after puppies are 8 weeks.
 There might be other times when we have too many puppies in our training program to accomodate additional puppies.
 Because our puppies live in our home, we have limited space.

 18. Where are you located?